Angle Up

 Link icon

-Fixed effects and SE clustered regression analyses for an RCT with three conditions.
+Fixed effects and clustered SE regression analyses for an RCT with three conditions.